 Focus on what you have, not what you don’t have.

 I close with a poem by the another Irishman, Patrick Kavanagh.

 I was talking to my brother yesterday.
 He said he had just gone to the Science and Industry Museum in Chicago, where they have a new exhibit on robots.
 When there, my brother met with a young Asian-American robot enthusiast who said he was learning to fix robots.
 And that that was going to be his job- to repair the machines.

 My brother said what happens when the robots start fixing themselves?
 And they will eventually learn to do that, then you won’t have a job.

 Our future robot repairman said, that won’t happen.

 But it will!

 The trouble is we’ve gotten to the point where we’re serving the machines.
 Machines were supposed to lighten our load and make our lives easier.
 But that hasn’t happened!
 Instead, we’re working for the machines.
-And the skills we learn in that are perishible and will become obsolete.
+And the skills we learn in that will become obsolete.
 What will we do then?
 We’ll have no jobs or money because robots and computers will be doing all the work.
 An Economy can’t work if people don’t have money to spend.
 And we won’t have money as more and more are sent to the sidelines.